jeremyblackowiak/refactored-bassoon/README.md

 - Reduce the number of AWS API calls by optimizing the code.
 - Find a more elegant way to determine the deployment date than just choosing an object with the most recent "LastModified" date under a given prefix.
 - Trim imports to only include what is necessary.
+- Handle pagination.
+My test case was only a few objects, but of course you could realistically have thousands.

 ## Prerequisites